AMELIA MCGOVERN

 Waste-to-Wealth Textile Sculpture

-REGENERATIVE RHINO
+RHINO

 The project began with hand-drawn concept sketches to map the form's geometry and visualize how patterns would wrap around the physical structure.